wp-plugins/cf-wod-posts/readme.txt

 == A note from the lead programmer ==

 I would love to hear any feedback you have regarding this WOD plugin.  *Help me make it even better* for the CrossFit community; please use the WordPress.org support forums to submit bug reports, feature requests, etc.

+Also, I blog about Crossfit and software and http://boxhacks.com.
+If you like the plug-in, please consider signing up for my email newsletter.